 This was certainly not the first example of how humans, confronted with a life-or-death situation, misjudge the circumstances.
 Surrounded by chaos, they execute intuitive decisions that are not only unfounded in reason but are utterly not intelligent.
 Is it just selfishness or are we conditioned to be the slaves of – stuff?
-Things we do for things are not only proof of how materialistic a contemporary world has become.
+Things we do for things are not only proof of how materialistic the contemporary world has become.
 They also show how easily our vision can be blurred when our lives are in real jeopardy.
 And after a plane crash, clear vision is all we need.

 Death on a volcano

 My memories of climbing Erta Ale Volcano in Ethiopia are still fresh.
 Ascending an active volcano with a permanent lava lake by night could have been just an atmospheric hiking choice.
 But this majestic piece of nature was located at the border with Eritrea, where kidnappings and killings of tourists occasionally did happen.
 A military escort was undoubtedly not just folklore.
 It was a hike that shouldn’t leave you indifferent.

 Several months before my visit, on December 3rd, 2017, also Sunday, one German tourist misjudged the circumstances and paid it with his life.
 Walter Roepert was a 63-year-old medical doctor from Aalen.
 He visited the amazing volcano with a private guide, who survived the incident.

 One version of the event says that assaulters attacked them because the guide was not from the Afar Region, and didn’t have the local approval to bring tourists.
 The other version of the story that the guides tell to Danakil Depression tourists explains it as a robbery attack.
 The German doctor supposedly didn’t want to hand over his possessions, and they shot him on the spot.

 Whichever version was correct, the shots had to be a warning to show how serious the situation was.
 This experienced ear, nose and throat specialist did not succeed in reading the context.
 He was outnumbered and had nowhere to hide.